seichold/deployment-engineering/crw/safety_and_engineering_binder.rst

 Safety Warnings
 ===============

 ..
-WARNING:: **Radio Frequency Fields on top of the tank exceeds the FCC general public exposure limit.**
+WARNING:: **Radio Frequency Fields on top of the tank exceed the FCC general public exposure limit.**
   Obey all posted signs and site guidelines for working in radio frequency environments.
 Contact HamWAN NOC at netops@memhamwan.org prior to approaching any microwave antenna on this site.
 In accordance with Federal Communications Commission rules on radio frequency emissions 47 CFR 1.1307(b)

 Cabling Subsystem Link Record